...

 What to Look for in a Fifth Wheel?

 Before considering a fifth wheel, you must determine whether your second vehicle can support its weight.
-Not having a towing vehicle can be a massive setback for any first-time buyer, so you must first decide whether your budget is ready to cover a second investment.
+Not having a towing vehicle can be a massive setback for any first-time buyer, so you must first decide whether your budget is ready to cover a second investment or see an RV towing cost.

 Already owning a towing vehicle will make things easier.
 Nevertheless, you will have to make sure that your truck can support the weight of the fifth wheel model, and ensure that a hitch can be installed on your truck’s bed.
 Different hitch styles may or may not be compatible with the model or your towing vehicle’s features.
 If you are unaware of your vehicle’s towing capabilities, this is a good time to investigate and narrow down your options.